WantedGaming/l1j-database/implementation.md

     - Admin
 - admin header should similar, but with return or back to site
 - all pages should have hero section with search bar inside
-- index page should have 3 categories per row.
+- index page should have 3 categories cards per row.
 - public index page should match admin dashboard with little differences
 - each categories should have a list view, and a detail view, named accordingly
 - folder structure should be easy to understand, without making it so complex